ScribeShadow: The Translation Tool Built by Indie Publishers Who Couldn't Afford Translators

 This sounds like a small technical detail.
 It isn’t.

 Different AI models have different strengths across languages.
 Claude might produce excellent French but merely good Brazilian Portuguese.
 DeepSeek might handle Chinese beautifully but stumble on Dutch idioms.
 Most translation tools pick one model and use it for everything.
-ScribeShadow’s team continuously tests multiple AI engines against each supported language, evaluates the results, and marks the best-performing model as “recommended” for that language pair.
+ScribeShadow’s team continuously tests multiple AI engines against each supported language and marks the best-performing model as “recommended” for that language pair.

 When you select a target language, the platform tells you which model its testing has found to be the strongest match.
 You can override this and pick a different model if you prefer, but the recommendation removes the guesswork.
-You don’t need to know anything about AI model architectures or comparative benchmarks.
+You don’t need to know anything about AI model architectures or comparative benchmarks (thank god).
 You just need to trust that someone has done the testing for you.

 Marisa has mentioned in interviews that sometimes the best model for a given language is an older one.
 The newest, most hyped model isn’t always the winner.
-That kind of counterintuitive finding only comes from actual testing, not marketing claims.
+You only figure that out by actually doing the work, not by reading press releases.

 For authors, the practical impact is consistency.
 Your German translation and your Spanish translation are each produced by whichever model does the best job for that language, rather than by whichever model the company happened to partner with.